syncfusion-content/wpf-docs/wpf/DockingManager/Dealing-with-Windows.md

 ### CustomMenuItem as Separator

-[IsSeparator](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.CustomMenuItem~IsSeparator.html) property of CustomMenuItem is used to display the Separator between CustomMenuItems.
-If the property [IsSeparator](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.CustomMenuItem~IsSeparator.html) is true, the CustomMenuItem will act as Separator.The default value of the property is false.
+The [IsSeparator](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.CustomMenuItem~IsSeparator.html) property of CustomMenuItem is used to display separator between CustomMenuItems.
+If the property [IsSeparator](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.CustomMenuItem~IsSeparator.html) is set to true, the CustomMenuItem will act as Separator.The default value of this property is false.

 {% tabs %}
 {% highlight C# %}